 Solid Waste Advisory Council

 The Solid Waste Advisory Board assists in the development and formulation of the district solid waste management plan and establishes minimum criteria for the composition of the council.
-Additionally, the board reviews, considers and advises the Board of Chosen Freeholders on proposed amendments and updates to the Plan.
+Additionally, the board reviews, considers and advises the Board of County Commissioners on proposed amendments and updates to the Plan.

 Meetings: As-needed basis

 By the State of New Jersey stormwater regulation, Burlington County was required to establish an agency to review adopted municipal stormwater management plans.
 The Planning Board has appointed a review committee that reviews submitted draft and adopted municipal stormwater plans and ordinances for consistency with the State’s stormwater regulations.